Information for USNH Staff

 How much does the program cost?
 Can I use my tuition benefits?

-The Carsey School of Public Policy is pleased to offer departmental scholarships to pay for the tuition costs of any courses not covered by your USNH Tuition Benefits, providing full coverage of tuition.
+The Carsey School of Public Policy is pleased to offer departmental scholarships to pay for tuition costs of one (or more) courses not covered by your USNH Tuition Benefits, depending upon the chosen program.
 Here’s how it works:

-- Eligible USNH employees may use their Tuition Benefits* to enroll in up to 5 courses per fiscal year (summer through spring terms).
+- Eligible USNH employees may use their Tuition Benefits* to enroll in up to 5 courses per fiscal year.
+The USNH fiscal year runs from the summer term (no matter when the courses are actually offered) through the spring term.

-- The Carsey School will provide eligible USNH employees a tuition scholarship for summer and January term courses that go beyond the 5-course annual maximum.
-For a full-time USNH employee receiving tuition benefits, this means up to 4 courses will be covered through a Carsey scholarship.
-Students are still responsible for fees, taxes, and any other non-tuition expenses.
+- The Carsey School will provide eligible USNH employees with a tuition scholarship for selected course(s) that go beyond the 5-course annual maximum.
+Please note that students are still responsible for fees, taxes, and any other non-tuition expenses.

 *For full details on terms and conditions of the USNH Tuition Benefit Plan, see your tuition benefit policy.